getlantern/lantern/README.md

 [Specs](https://github.com/getlantern/lantern-ui/blob/master/SPECS.md) are
 currently being developed to represent the full state of the application at any given time, as well as transitions between states.
-The specs are being developed in parallel to the new UI and are currently changing frequently to meet its needs.
+The specs are being developed in parallel to the UI and are currently changing frequently to meet its needs.